jamie-taylor-rjj/Talks/uitc-empathy-sympathy-compassion/README.md

 # Empathy, Sympathy & Compassion

-A talk on Empathy, Sympathy, and Compassion; originally given at [Umbtraco In The City 2025]() - which took place online in Manchester (UK), on November 7th, 2025.
+A talk on Empathy, Sympathy, and Compassion; originally given at [Umbtraco In The City 2025](https://www.umbracointhe.city/) - which took place online in Manchester (UK), on November 7th, 2025.
+The schedule is available [here](https://www.umbracointhe.city/schedule).

+> [!NOTE]
+> The schedule may disappear or be edited after November 7th, 2025.

 This talk originally used the [Takahasi method](https://en.wikipedia.org/wiki/Takahashi_method).
 However, each slide quickly became bigger and bigger.
 The dream is to include 1-4 words per slide and refer to the notes (provided as HTML comments) within each slide.
 But I'm not that good at presenting 😕